hmr9162-droid/MIAP-ZIM-Project/docs/Basic_Command_Line_Processing_for_Zim.md

 # $\color{#A9A9A9}\text{ZIM SUM  ‧₊˚ ⋅  𓐐𓎩 ‧₊˚ ⋅ (๑ᵔ⤙ᵔ๑)  }$

 ## Quick, Tasty, Beginner-Friendly Recipes
-.ZIM files archive webpages and preserve them for use with Kiwix, or another .ZIM reader, which simulate web browsing $\color{#A9A9A9}\text{without being connected to the internet.}$ This guide simplifies existing resources and make them accessible independent of your experience in the kitchen!
-This guide utilizes sources in the table below:
+.ZIM files archive webpages and preserve them for use with Kiwix, or another .ZIM reader, which simulate web browsing $\color{#A9A9A9}\text{without being connected to the internet.}$ This guide simplifies existing resources compiled for you in the table below:

 Link | Source Type
 |:--------------:|:----------------------------------------------------------:|